 Not only that, in all other keyboards you choose the theme and that’s it, but that’s not the case with Chrooma.
 Here, the background color of the keyboard will automatically change based on the app you are using.
 For e.g., when using Google Keep Notes, your keyboard color will change to yellow, and using Play Store will change the keyboard color to green.
 And if you got bored with an adaptive theme, there are many more unique themes to choose from.

 That’s all for now.
-These were my top picks for the best Android keyboards in 2021.
+These were my top picks for the best Android keyboard apps in 2022.
 Personally, I use Google Gboard, because it is easy to use, has minimal UI, offers all the features I want, and all my data are saved in Google Cloud so I never have to worry about my typing experience getting affected when I’m switching between devices.

 Now I’m eager to know from you guys which keyboard app you are going to install from the list.
 Comment below.